 I kept these feelings hidden deep inside of me.
 I never shared them, never explored them and certainly never acted on them.
 All through elementary school, middle school and high school, these feelings were hidden deep inside.
-My friendships with boys were always more connected, involved and intense.
+My friendships with boys were always more concentrated, involved and intense.
 I can’t tell you the number of ‘crushes’ I had while growing up.
 I can tell you however that each and every one of them ended in heartache.

 Because I was an extremely introverted young man, who would never stand up for himself, it made me a target at school for others to call me names.
 I would always cry as that was the way my body coped with any sort of pressure or stress.
 Words like ‘cry baby’ or ‘suck’ were repeated over and over by a cruel few for many years.